Past, Present, and Future of Bug Tracking in the Generative AI Era: Discussion

 \subsubsection{Economic Implications and Hidden Costs}

 Beyond the immediate technical and ethical challenges, the adoption of AI-powered bug tracking systems presents a complex set of economic considerations that go far beyond simple licensing fees.
 While initial cost-benefit analyses might focus on the efficiency gains from automation, they often fail to account for the substantial hidden costs.
 These include the financial overhead of API calls, which can escalate unexpectedly with increased usage, as well as the significant infrastructure and computational costs for organizations choosing to host and fine-tune models internally.
 The cost of integrating these new systems with existing legacy tools and workflows can also be a major expense, requiring extensive development and testing.
+To mitigate these economic risks, organizations can introduce systematic usage monitoring and cost-aware scheduling mechanisms that regulate how and when AI resources are consumed.
+By tracking model usage, limiting unnecessary invocations, and prioritizing high-impact operations, such mechanisms help prevent uncontrolled resource growth and ensure that the economic benefits of automation are not offset by hidden operational costs as the system scales.